c4ffein/pass/README.md

 This implementation has been made with [Claude Code](https://github.com/anthropics/claude-code).
 [You can read more about how this code have been made.](chat_history/00-INDEX.md)

+This also explains the state of the codebase.
+I didn't want to set up linting or typing or start any refactoring if they didn't recommend it.

 ## Features

 - No external Python dependencies, only uses standard library modules